 • The post holder must have been newly recruited to a “key post”.

-• The individual’s main residence (at the time of recruitment) is located in excess of a 30-mile radius from the new place of work (where the individual is required to work across different sites, the main work base defined in the contract of employment will be used).
+• The individual’s main residence (at the time of recruitment) is located more than a 30-mile radius from the new place of work (where the individual is required to work across different sites, the main work base defined in the employment contract will be used).

 • The home the individual moves to will become their “main residence”.